pwa-builder/pwabuilder-ios/submit-to-app-store.md

 ﻿# Submitting your PWA to the iOS App Store

-Once you've packaged your PWA with PWABuilder and compiled the [source code with Xcode](next-steps.md), you can submit your app to the iOS App Store.
+Once you've packaged your PWA with PWABuilder and [followed the steps to build your package](/next-steps.md), you can submit your app to the iOS App Store.

 The process looks like this: